learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

     pass
 ```

-## Checking Our Work with sklearn
+## Checking Your Work with sklearn

-To check our work, let's make use the the `confusion_matrix()` function found in `sklearn.metrics` to create some confusion matrices and make sure that sklearn's results match up with our own.
+To check your work, make use the the `confusion_matrix()` function found in `sklearn.metrics` to create some confusion matrices and make sure that sklearn's results match up with your own.

-In the cells below, import the `confusion_matrix()` function, use it to create a confusion matrix for each of our models, and then compare the results with the confusion matrices we created above.
+In the cells below, import the `confusion_matrix()` function, use it to create a confusion matrix for each of your models, and then compare the results with the confusion matrices we created above.

 ```python